 - Mention common backgrounds such as education, career history, geographic location and mutual connections

 - Send 2-3 follow ups to connect with many more full stack developers — according to our own company recruitment data, two thirds of replies come from follow ups.

 To make it easy, here is a template we’ve put together that we’ve used to source and hire full stack developers.
 You can plug in your own company pitch and candidate background details to supercharge your reply rates.

 After creating intrigue with a vague yet personalized subject line, this passive candidate email template keeps the focus on the candidate throughout the email – envisioning their state of mind and feelings about making a move, calling out their specific accomplishments, and establishing common background in the pitch.

-Candidate experience for developers
+Candidate experience for full stack developers

 “You should always treat your candidates like customers because your candidates are customers!” – Recruitment expert Jan Tegze

 A few stats:

 - 91% of HR professionals agree that candidate experience improves quality of hire